 Our youth sailing classes are a great introduction to water safety and the world of sailing and water sport!

-All courses run from 9:00 to 4:00 (except half day Wet Feet programs), Monday to Friday; drop off available from 8:30 and pick up until 4:30.
+All courses run from 9 am to 4 pm, Monday to Friday; drop off available from 8:45 am and pick up until 4 pm.
 Summer programs fees may qualify as a child care expense on your income tax return.

 If you have an active membership a 10% discount applies to all youth sailing programs.
 Membership is NOT required to take youth sailing courses.

-This two-week program, tailored for youth aged 10 and up, will give sailors the chance to work towards Sail Canada’s CANSail 1 or 2 certification.
+This two-week program, designed for youth ages 10 and up, will allow sailors the opportunity to work towards Sail Canada’s CANSail 1 or 2 certification.
 It is designed for individuals with little to no sailing experience.
-There will be a day trip at the end of the first week and a FREE BBQ on the last day.
-This is our most popular program and is the perfect starting point for someone who wants to begin sailing.

 CANSail 1 teaches sailors the fundamental sailing skills including basic sheeting, steering, and boat handling on all points of sail.
 Sailors can sail within defined boundaries set by an instructor.